What is white mold?

 Furniture and wood

 White mold penetrates porous surfaces such as wood, sheetrock and furniture.
 White mold is commonly found growing on wood surfaces: rafters in the attic, floor joists in the basement or crawlspace, and wooden furniture are all places where you can find white mold.
 If you find mold on wooden furniture many times you can remove it yourself, however more porous materials such as cloth on chairs or sofas will need a professional cleaning.
+Below is a picture of white mold growing on wooden furniture.

 White mold on clothing